clartaq/cwiki/resources/private/md/Pages_Primer.md

 ### The Title ###

 A page must have a title and content.
-(In the future it may have tags too.)

 The title must be unique within the wiki.
 The comparison for uniqueness is case-insensitive, so the titles "Title" and "title" are considered the same.
 Using titles that differ only by letter case can be confusing and is not allowed.

+### Tags ###

+You can specify tags (also known as "keywords" or "categories") to be associated with the page.
+See [[About Tags]].
+When you open the edit/new page editor, you will see spaces to add up to 10 tags for the page.
+It's Ok to leave them blank too.

+When you view a page that has tags associated with it, you will see them near the top, under the author name.

 ### The Content ###